 This is the line-up so far; more books may be added in the future.
 Click on the picture to go to the Amazon page where you can purchase the book to read with your little ones!

 “Consequence” is a big word for Caleb.
 Caleb learns that “consequences” are what happen after you make a choice.
 He wants to do many things right now, but he learns that stopping and thinking first will lead to better choices, and good choices lead to good consequences!

 Reilly the Rhinoceros Learns about Respect

 Showing respect is very important.
-It is not nice to yell at Mom.
-It is rude to take a toy your friend is playing with.
 Reilly is learning that respect is when you choose actions and words that show that you care how other people feel.
-It means picking up your toys, listening quietly, and using polite words.
+It means picking up your toys, listening quietly, using your indoor voice, and using polite words.

 Madeline the Monkey Learns about Money

 Madeline wants a toy, but she doesn’t have money to buy it.
 In this short tale, Madeline learns how to earn money.
 She also learns that it is important to save and be careful about how you spend money.
 Madeline learns that money belongs to the person who earned it.